zegalur/libmozok/README.md

     </picture>
 </p>

-**LibMozok** is a universal, dynamic, nondeterministic quest engine.
+**LibMozok** is a universal quest engine for games.
 This library implements a system heavily inspired by ["Hierarchical generation of dynamic and nondeterministic quests in games"](https://www.researchgate.net/publication/286454232_Hierarchical_Generation_of_Dynamic_and_Nondeterministic_Quests_in_Games).

 *Mozok, derived from the Ukrainian word "мозок" meaning "brain."*